Floflis/scripts-common/README.md

 ```

 #### Update submodule
-Whenever you want to get last version of script-commons, you can run:
+Whenever you want to get last version of script-common, you can run:
 ```
 git submodule update --remote
 ```